meta-llama/llama-recipes/docs/multi_gpu.md

 2. [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_adavnced_tutorial.html) which helps us parallelize the training over multiple GPUs.
 [More details](LLM_finetuning.md/#2-full-partial-parameter-finetuning).

-Given the combination of PEFT and FSDP, we would be able to fine tune a Meta Llama 3 8B model on multiple GPUs in one node or multi-node.
+Given the combination of PEFT and FSDP, we would be able to fine tune a Meta Llama 8B model on multiple GPUs in one node.
+For big models like 405B we will need to fine-tune in a multi-node setup even if 4bit quantization is enabled.

 ## Requirements
 To run the examples, make sure to install the llama-recipes package and clone the github repository in order to use the provided [`finetuning.py`](../recipes/quickstart/finetuning/finetuning.py) script with torchrun (See [README.md](../README.md) for details).

-**Please note that the llama_recipes package will install PyTorch 2.0.1 version, in case you want to run FSDP + PEFT, please make sure to install PyTorch nightlies.**

 ## How to run it